Prosecco wine: top picks for 2025

 Prosecco Style Our Recommendation Best to Pair with

-Which Prosecco glasses should you use?
+Which Prosecco glasses should I use?

 Despite its iconic status, the flute is not always the best glass for enjoying Prosecco.
 While it preserves the bubbles, it restricts the wine’s aromatic expression, especially in higher quality DOCG or aged bottles.
 A wider tulip or standard white wine glass allows the aromas to fully emerge.